-- We cannot feed humanity with animal products in the future
+- We cannot feed humanity with animal products in the future.

-There is no way to ensure that the growing demand for protein and energy is satisfied with animal products in the future: the Earth will not accommodate enough soil for pastures and fields for fodder crops.
+The Earth will not accommodate enough soil for pastures and fields for fodder crops.
 At present, even as much as 60 per cent of arable land on the planet is used to feed livestock – as pastures or plants grown for feed.
 Meat production is characterised by considerable waste of calorific value: it takes over 4 kg of grain to obtain 1 kg of pork, and over 7 kg of grain to get 1 kg of beef.

-- Animal farming has negative effect on the environment
+- Animal farming has negative effect on the environment.

-Animal farming produces more greenhouse gases than transport.
+It produces more greenhouse gases than transport.
 It also leads to pollution of water (with waste from livestock breeding) and soil degradation (desertification due to excessive exploitation of pastures and fields).
 Another negative phenomenon that comes with animal farming is the need for continuous use of antibiotics.

 NapiFeryn BioTech deals with developing a method for obtaining the protein, or the know-how part of the process.
 The company itself will not manufacture either protein isolates or foods.
 The scientists will deliver a licensed technology to oil pressing businesses.
 Protein isolates will be used by food manufacturers, for whom this is going to be a good chance to broaden the range of their products.

 Outlooks for further development

 The company founders project that rapeseed protein will be available for customers in 2021.
 This time is needed to adapt the technological process to industrial requirements, which also involves design and commissioning of the first of its kind full scale biorefinery installation based on rapeseed as a source material.